WordPress/gutenberg/docs/extensibility/theme-support.md

 Gutenberg supports the theme's [editor styles](https://codex.wordpress.org/Editor_Style).
 This support is opt-in because these styles are applied differently from the classic editor.

  - In the classic editor, the stylesheet is applied as is in the iframe of the post content editor.
  - Since Gutenberg doesn't make use of iFrames, this is not possible.
-Instead Gutenberg wrap all the provided styles with `.editor-block-list__block` to avoid leaking styles outside the editor's content area.
+Instead Gutenberg wrap all the provided styles with `.editor-styles-wrapper` to avoid leaking styles outside the editor's content area.

 This technique should allow the editor styles to work properly in both editors in most cases.